UR-100N: Civil application

 The UR-100N forms the basis of the Rokot space launch system, which was used in several successful launches in the 1990s and early 2000s, and one failed launch of the ESA CryoSat satellite in 2005.
 After the failure, Rokot launches were suspended.
 Once the cause was unambiguously identified and corrective measures implemented, Rokot returned to active service on 28 July 2006, with the successful launch of an earth observation satellite for South Korea.

 START I treaty

 The START I treaty was signed by the Soviet Union in 1991.
 The treaty required the Soviet Union to begin the process of dismantling nuclear warheads and the launchers used for UR-100N missiles.
 The Soviet Union had 300 100NUTTH missiles stationed in both Russia and Ukraine: 130 deployed in Ukraine, and the rest scattered around Russia.
-After the fall of the USSR, Ukraine claimed ownership of all the missiles locating in its territory.
+After the fall of the USSR, Ukraine claimed ownership of all the missiles located in its territory.
 Ukraine then began dismantling launchers for the UR-100N missiles in compliance with the START I treaty.
 Nuclear warheads that were deployed in Ukraine were also dismantled following terms of the treaty.